LassoSoft/LassoGuide/lasso_guide_source/databases/database-interaction.rst

    Used in the associated block of a ``search_arguments`` method.
 This method returns the operator associated with the current pair parameter.

 .. method:: sort_arguments()

-   This method executes an associated block once for each sort parameter in the current action.
+   Executes an associated block once for each sort parameter in the current action.

 .. method:: sort_fieldItem()